antz22/ConnectAnon/README.md

 - SystemUIOverlayStyle thing helps with android statusbar transparency
 - IndexedStack and Mixin thing helps wiht not rebuilding the futurebuilder with bottomnavigation
+- Provider.of(context) without the listen: false will not work.

 ## Resources